Feds Charge Washington Man For Transporting Teen Girls For Sex

 The Sheriff's Office news release cited a court document that said Vier told the girls that he was going to have sex with them when they arrived at the hotel.
 The girls agreed they had to run when they arrived because they feared they would be sexually assaulted.
 When they escaped from Vier, they took his cell phone to call for help.

 After Vier's arrest, law enforcement officers obtained a search warrant and searched his pickup.
-They found a large duffle bag with restraint items including handcuffs, tape, sex aids, mouth gags, whips, clamps, a dog collar and leash, and three large fixed-blade knives.
+They found a large duffel bag with restraint items including handcuffs, tape, sex aids, mouth gags, whips, clamps, a dog collar and leash, and three large fixed-blade knives.
 Officers also found a partially used vial of Amidate used for general anesthesia; and a partially used bottle of Diphenhydramine, an antihistamine with one use being inducing sleep.

 The Sweetwater County Sheriff's Office news release said the Seattle Times reported Vier is a former Everett, Wash., firefighter and paramedic.
 In 2015, he pleaded guilty to communicating with a minor for immoral purposes and promoting prostitution.